Navigating Australia Day (invasion day)

-Kirli: You’ve been doing amazing things, my friend.
-Your online platform really amplifies First Nations people and places and projects and your opinion is one that I really value.
+Rach, you've been doing amazing things, my friend.
+Your online platform really amplifies First Nations people and places and projects.
+Your opinion is one that I really value.
 I want to know what you’re thinking as we approach January 26.
-Do you think it’s a day to celebrate?
+Do you think it's a day to celebrate?

-Rach: It’s the anniversary, basically of the start of colonisation of this country and the dispossession of our people from the land, the disconnection from culture and language, which, you know, is still affecting First Nations people today and probably will into the future, as we’re trying to connect back in with family and with culture and without knowledge that we should have had.
+It's basically the anniversary of the start of colonisation of this country.
+Which means it's the anniversary of the dispossession of our people from the land, and the disconnection from culture and language.
+This is still affecting First Nations people today and probably will into the future as we try to connect back in with family and culture without knowledge that we should have had.
 So, it’s definitely not a date to celebrate.

-Kirli: Yeah, I feel that way too.
-For me, I think it’s really a day of sitting together with family and community and being respectful of the lands that you’re on.
-And if you are going to celebrate in any way then I feel like it should be to celebrate the 60,000 years of continuation of Aboriginal culture on the country on which you’re standing.
+Yeah, I feel that way too.
+For me, I think it’s really a day of sitting together with family and community and being respectful of the lands that you're on.
+And if you are going to celebrate in any way, I feel like it should be a celebration of the 60,000 years of continuation of Aboriginal culture on the country on which you’re standing.

-I guess something that’s coming up at the moment is around abolition and this idea of abolishing Australia Day.
+I guess something that's coming up at the moment is around abolition and this idea of abolishing Australia Day.
 How do you feel about that?
-Do you think it’s a day that we should totally get rid of should there be another celebration and another time?
+Do you think it's a day that we should totally get rid of?
+Should there be another celebration at another time?

-So changing it to another date may solve the problem of it being on that anniversary date, but it doesn’t solve the problem of, but what are we actually celebrating?
+So changing it to another date may solve the problem of it being on that anniversary date, but it doesn't solve the problem of: what are we actually celebrating?

 Not everyone in this country is lucky and not everyone experiences the amazingness of what Australia Day is celebrating.

-Kirli: I’m so with you on that.
-And yeah, it seems foolish to be in celebration when the settler-colonial impacts are still very evident like you say.
-You know our bubbies, as young as 10 are incarcerated, and that we (First Nations Australians) are the most incarcerated people on the planet and we’re not bad people.
-It’s systematic racism and oppression that results in that kind of dehumanisation of our families and communities.
+I'm so with you on that.
+And yeah, it seems foolish to be in celebration when the settler-colonial impacts are still very evident, like you say.
+You know our babies, as young as 10 are incarcerated, and that we (First Nations Australians) are the most incarcerated people on the planet.
+And we're not bad people.
+It's systematic racism and oppression that results in that kind of dehumanisation of our families and communities.
 It’s hard to celebrate.

-Rach: It’s a bit of a tricky one, isn’t it?
-Because, I think that there’s like a skill or knack to speaking about, white privilege and oppression without getting people’s guard up.
-So being able to have these hard conversations, but, giving everyone that safe space to be able to explore it and learn about things and admit that they don’t know is important.
+It’s a bit of a tricky one, isn't it?
+Because, I think there's like a skill or knack to speaking about white privilege and oppression without getting people's guard up.
+So being able to have these hard conversations, but, giving everyone that safe space to be able to explore it and learn about things and admit that they don't know is important.

-I think that there are so many resources out there that First Nations people have created, like, for example, Clothing the Gaps just put out eight things that you need to know about January 26.
-And like, it’s the perfect thing you could share on your socials or within a close group, and have a conversation about it.
+I think there are so many resources out there that First Nations people have created.
+For example, Clothing the Gaps just put out eight things that you need to know about January 26.
+It’s the perfect thing to share on your socials or within a close group, and have a conversation about it.